Buying real estate in South Africa?

 Do people think houses are overpriced in South Africa as of 2026?

-As of early 2026, the general sentiment among locals and expats is split, with many feeling Cape Town is expensive relative to local incomes, while Gauteng is often seen as offering better value per square metre for the same budget.
+As of early 2026, sentiment among locals and expats in South Africa is split: many feel that Cape Town house prices are stretched relative to local incomes, while Gauteng (especially parts of Johannesburg and Pretoria) is generally seen as offering better value per square meter.

-Houses in South Africa typically stay on the market for a few weeks to a few months before selling, though correctly priced properties in high-demand areas can sell within days, while aspirationally priced listings can linger much longer.
+Houses in South Africa typically stay on the market for a few weeks to a few months before selling, with correctly priced properties in high-demand suburbs moving faster, and aspirationally priced listings sitting much longer, sometimes 90 days or more.

-Compared to one or two years ago, sentiment on house prices in South Africa has improved somewhat due to interest rate cuts in late 2025 (with prime dropping to 10.25%), which has boosted affordability and renewed buyer confidence after a subdued 2023-2024 period.
+Compared to one or two years ago, sentiment on South African house prices has turned more positive, because the repo rate dropped from 8.25% in late 2023 to 6.75% by early 2026, which meaningfully improved affordability and brought more buyers back into the market after a quieter 2023-2024 period.

 You'll find our latest property market analysis about South Africa here.